grucloud/grucloud/examples/aws/kops/README.md

 ## Further Step

 Congratulations, you know how to create and destroy a Kubernetes cluster with _kops_.
-What about a load balancers, DNS records, SSL certificates ?
+What about a load balancer, DNS records, SSL certificates ?
 Grucloud provides some ready made modules distributed with _npm_, the node package manager.

 Have a look at: